 2) The church mobilizes the community

 Tearfund Canada provides practical training and financial resources to strengthen the work of the local church.
 Churches then begin to increase their work with the community to tackle broken relationships at the root of poverty.
 Churches and individuals become equipped with life changing skills and know-how, such as Conservation Agriculture or Village Savings Groups, to help them escape extreme poverty for good.

 3) The church and community are transformed

 Projects can run through a local church for a few months or up to five years, depending on the need and funding of a particular project.
-The goal is to always strengthen the church and to transform the community so that Tearfund can work itself out of a job, knowing that people are becoming self-sufficient and being lifted out of poverty.
+The goal is always to strengthen the church and transform the community so that Tearfund can work itself out of a job, knowing that people are becoming self-sufficient and being lifted out of poverty.